upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 2. **Confirm it's advertising.** The board advertises itself over Bluetooth as a device whose name starts with **`NPG-Lite-Band`**.
 If the firmware is running, it starts advertising within a second or two of power-on.
-3. **Keep it close** — same room, within a couple of metres, no metal or a body between the board and the computer for the first connection.
+3. **Keep it close**- same room, within a couple of metres, no metal or a body between the board and the computer for the first connection.
 4. **Wait for the scan.** When a script starts it prints something like `Scanning for NPG-Lite devices...` and takes a few seconds.
-Don't press anything — let it finish.
+Don't press anything- let it finish.
 5. **If more than one board is found**, the script lists them and asks you to pick one:
    ```